alexandergerber/courses-tsa/chapter1.md

 xp: 100
 ```

-For the remainder of the course we will work with time series of class `ts`.
+For the rest of the course we will work with time series of class `ts`.
 This is a class for only regular time series.
 Most of the methods we are using in this course require time series in this format.
 We can convert an `xts` object to an object of class `ts`
 by using the function `ts()`.
-Unfortunately the time indices are not converted and we have to add them manually.
+Unfortunately, the time indices are not converted and we have to add them manually.
 For this it is enough to
 specify the start date and the so called frequency, which is the number of observation per "cycle".

 For example: